kelvinz/code-notes/courses/spark_docs.md

 Use the Greater or Equal patch to make something happen when the value coming from the input patch is greater than or equal to a preset value.
 	first input + second input => greater or equal

+*If Then Else Patch*
+Use the If Then Else patch to switch between two states in response to something depending on the data type selected.
+	condition + then + else => output